wp-plugins/related/readme.txt

 = When I delete the plugin, will it delete the related posts data? =

-With version 1.1, all data remains in the database when the plugin files are deleted through the plugins page in WordPress.
+All data remains in the database when the plugin files are deleted through the plugins page in WordPress.
 So if you accidentally delete the plugin, or if you decide to install it again later, your data should still be there.

 = Is this plugin actively maintained? =